cryptographdev/cryptographdev.github.io/_posts/2020-05-23-jupyter-notebooks.md

 <h2>Data Science Examples</h2>

 <p>I will be using a few programs to illustrate data science principles on this site.
-Two of the major programs for data science calculations and data visualisations at the moment are RStudio (based on the R Language) and Jupyter Notebooks (based on the Python Programming Language).
+Two of the major programs for data science calculations and data visualisations at the moment are RStudio (based on the R Programming Language) and Jupyter Notebooks (based on the Python Programming Language).
 Jupyter Notebooks (as I will use them here) are based on Python.<p>

-<p>If I am discussing something related to data science or cryptocurrencies and I want to just show a graph, say, I might past it into an article on this site as a image.
-If I want to do something more complex, such as include calculations and other code, I will most often include a Jupyter Notebook.</p>
+<p>If I am discussing something related to data science or cryptocurrencies and I want to just show a graph, I might paste it into an article on this site as a image.
+If I want to do something more complex, such as include calculations and other code, I will most often include a Jupyter Notebook link.</p>

 <h2>Jupyter Notebooks</h2>